wendyverdonk93/docs/content/integrations/plugins/opencart/manual.md

 ### 3. Configuration
 1. Login into your backend and navigate to _Extensions -> Payments_.
 2. Search for _MultiSafepay_ and click _Install_.
 Then click _Edit_ to bring up the MultiSafepay configuration.
 3. On the MultiSafepay configuration page, enter the required information presented on the page.
-You can find your Account ID, Site ID and Site Code on our [API key page](/tools/multisafepay-control/get-your-api-key/)
+You can find your Account ID, Site ID and Site Code (named also _Secure Code_) on our [API key page](/tools/multisafepay-control/get-your-api-key/)
 4. Enable and configure the desired payment methods you wish to offer.
 Each payment method will have to be configured separately.

 ### 4. Congratulations